xFuture603/xfuture-blog/src/pages/2019/01/01/junior_devs/index.md

 #####<i>Adapt the good practices from your team right from the start.</i>
 <p style = "line-height: 1.5;">
 I mean what's the point to practice your good practices in your core team without your new colleague?
-It's better to take extra time to teach them the right way. then to try and change their methods later on.
+It's better to take extra time to teach them the right way then to try and change their methods later on.
 <br></br></p>

 #####<i>Be open to keep learning from them.</i>